utdata/icj-class/static-apps/static-06-bake-blog.md

 OK, now we are going to apply this "baking" concept to our Ship's Log blog pages.
 We'll automagically create a new page for each blog entry that has been written in a Google Doc.

-Remember we need three things: The data, the layout, and a config to marry them.
+Remember we need three things: The data, the template, and a config to marry them.

 ## The blog data